 For almost everyone, this is a confusing and worrying time.
-Some people have had to become educators of primary or secondary school children overnight and find ways of explaining a very complex situation to those children, 6.8 million unpaid family carers have had their routines and support completely upended and students across all stages of education have a great deal of uncertainty around exams and grades.
-Many people face difficult decisions about whether to continue as front line health workers when they also have care responsibility for a vulnerable person or children at home.
+Some people have had to become educators of primary or secondary school children overnight and find ways of explaining a very complex situation to those children.
+6.8 million unpaid family carers have had their routines and support completely upended, and students across all stages of education have a great deal of uncertainty around exams and grades.
+Many people face difficult decisions about whether to continue as front line health workers, when they also have a care responsibility for a vulnerable person or children at home.
 And for very many, their employment and income is uncertain.

-This is perhaps the biggest curveball we have been thrown in our lifetimes and it can seem trite or indulgent to give any thought to our wellbeing when faced with such a huge situation.
-But our wellbeing is closely linked to our physical and mental health and so we each need to take some care of it to allow us to keep going as it looks like we’re in this for the long haul.
+This is perhaps the biggest curveball we have been thrown in our lifetimes, and it can seem trite or indulgent to give any thought to our wellbeing when faced with such a huge situation.
+But our wellbeing is closely linked to our physical and mental health, so we each need to take care of it to allow us to keep going, as it looks like we’re in this for the long haul.
 But what to do when we can’t do the things we would normally do to take care of ourselves?

 Find a new routine that works for you

-Having routine is recommended by the mental health charity Mind as a way of giving you a sense of control and improving your wellbeing.
-It’s tempting to try and keep to business as usual but for most of us, that’s an impossibly tall order.
-Things can’t be how they were and the usual rhythm of life is disrupted but there is scope to develop new routines – you can’t work/study full time from home and be full time educator to your children or a carer for a family member, it just isn’t possible but can you divvy up the day so that everyone gets some of what they need?
-How you do that will be individual to you and your household but routine can give a sense of security and comfort when everything else seems in flux.
+Having a routine is recommended by the mental health charity Mind as a way of giving you a sense of control and improving your wellbeing.
+It’s tempting to try and keep to business as usual, but for most of us that’s an impossibly tall order.
+Things can’t be how they were, and the usual rhythm of life is disrupted, but there is scope to develop new routines.
+You can’t work/study full-time from home and be a full-time educator to your children, or a carer for a family member, it just isn’t possible- but can you divvy up the day so that everyone gets some of what they need?
+How you do that will be individual to you and your household, but routine can give a sense of security and comfort when everything else seems in flux.
 Save emotional energy by shifting the focus to what you can do, rather than what you can’t do.

 Get walking if you can